-PA financial services experts, Andreas Rønnebro and Torben Krogh, discuss the new EU-directive MiFID II which comes into effect on 1 January 2018.
+PA financial services expert, Andreas Rønnebro, discusses the new EU-directive MiFID II which comes into effect on 1 January 2018.
 In a survey carried out by PA, 40 percent of European financial service companies state that they are unsure whether they will be able to meet this deadline.

 It’s perhaps not surprising that many industry players have taken a waiting position since it´s still uncertain in some areas what the exact regulatory demands are.
 Nevertheless, it’s problematic because if companies fail to meet this deadline, their existing business models run the risk of becoming obsolete “over night”, leaving them unable to trade their financial products and service with clients.